Rock This Country Tour

 The Rock This Country Tour was the third concert tour by Canadian recording artist Shania Twain.
 The tour was Twain's first tour in eleven years and was billed as her farewell tour.
 The tour kicked off on June 5, 2015, in Seattle, and concluded in Kelowna on October 27, 2015.
 The trek preceded the release of Twain's fifth studio album.
 At the end of 2015, the tour placed 19th on Pollstar's "2015 Year-End Top 100 Worldwide Tours" list, grossing $69 million from 72 shows with a total attendance of 703,148.

 Background

 On March 4, 2015, while appearing on Good Morning America, Twain announced the tour as well as her upcoming album.
 Since this is her last tour, Twain said that she wants to go out on bang and she's "ready to hang my hat up in that regard", which is touring.
 Twain also shared that this going to "be a real, kickin' hard-hitting, fun party show".
 Due to popular demand, nineteen additional dates were added in May 2015, forming the second North American leg.

 In July 2015, Twain's agent said it was very likely an international leg of the tour would take place in the spring and summer of 2016.

-On August 24, 2015, Shania Twain announced in an interview that she is not ready to give up touring and that "She's decided that a 2-year return residency to Las Vegas is back in her plans."
+On August 24, 2015, Shania Twain announced in an interview that she is not ready to give up touring and that she planned for a two-year return residency to Las Vegas.